 Weight: 7.91kg | 37 tools | Size: 470 x 370 x 130mm | Rating: 10/10

-Pros: Huge array of tools, with some excellent specialist items.
-Removable tray for working on.
+- Huge array of tools, with some excellent specialist items

-Cons: Tyre levers don’t feel very strong.
-Cassette lockring tool can’t be used on RockShox fork caps.
+- Cassette lockring tool can’t be used on RockShox fork caps

 The Birzman Studio Tool Box houses its contents in a briefcase, and it’s rammed full, with an extra layer of tools stored in a removable tray that doubles as a work surface.
-This means it boasts a generous 37 tools, and more importantly for mountain bikers, it’s packed with useful items.
-Take for example the Disc Brake Gap Indicator.
-It’s a thin butterfly of aluminium that inserts between your brake pads and rotor to ensure the perfect caliper position and drag-free rolling.
+In total there’s a generous 37 tools, and more importantly for mountain bikers, it’s packed with useful items.
+Take, for example, the Disc Brake Gap Indicator.
+It’s a thin butterfly of aluminium that inserts between your brake pads and rotor to ensure drag-free rolling.
 There’s also a pad spreader tool and rotor truing fork, meaning that all your disc brake needs (barring a bleed kit) are covered.
 On top of that there’s a saw guide for cutting fork steerer tubes, a headset star nut installation tool and a dead blow hammer.
 The cutters are excellent and there’s also a needle nose plier with end cap crimping tool and diagonal pliers that are ideal for snipping zip ties.
 The split link pliers make removing your chain a doddle and there’s even a valve core remover, tape measure and half round file.
+Easily the best tool kit on the market.

 Read our full review of the Birzman Studio Tool Box